Tarragona Tower: Florida Trust for Historic Preservation Award in 2006

 The Mission Statement for the Florida Trust for Historic Preservation, “…is to promote the preservation of the architectural, historical and archaeological heritage of Florida through advocacy, education and historic property stewardship.”
 The restoration and preservation of the Tarragona Tower received the prestigious Outstanding Restoration/Rehabilitation Award in 2006.

 Structure's legacy

-The Tarragona Tower structure stands today as a reminder of the overzealous developers who attempted to lure affluent buyers to the Daytona Beach area during the Florida Land Boom of the 1920s.
+The Tarragona Tower structure stands today as a reminder of developers who attempted to lure affluent buyers to the Daytona Beach area during the Florida Land Boom of the 1920s.
 It narrowly escaped attempts to tear it down and is now one of Florida's largest historic subdivision monuments left standing.
-It is a unique structure and serves as an intriguing landmark in the NE Florida area.
+It serves as an unique landmark in the NE Florida area.